-- (a) Copyright Act 98 of 1978 - (b) Performers' Protection Act 11 of 1967 - (c) Registration of Copyright in Cinematograph Films Act 62 of 1977 - (d) Creative industries and the law - (e) Creative expression and the law - (f) Copyright-related international instruments - (g) Compliance of South African law with international instruments - (h) Capita selecta including: subsistence and conferral of copyright; scope of and exceptions to copyright; infringement of copyright
+- b.
+Performers' Protection Act 11 of 1967 - c.
+Registration of Copyright in Cinematograph Films Act 62 of 1977 - d.
+Creative industries and the law - e.
+Creative expression and the law - f.
+Copyright-related international instruments - g.
+Compliance of South African law with international instruments - h.
+Capita selecta including: subsistence and conferral of copyright; scope of and exceptions to copyright; infringement of copyright